ultraio/docs-blockchain/docs/blockchain/contracts/system-contract/eba-non-eba-accounts.md

 ## How it works

-For Ultra Pro Wallet the account name is auto generated and has a form of “1aa2aa3aa4aa” where “a” is an English alphabet letter in the range of \[a-z\].
-An Ultra Account name has a form of “aa1aa2aa3aa4” and can be proposed by the account creator.
-If the proposed name exists or does not follow the format, a new name is generated automatically.
+System contract provides 2 actions to generate new accounts of the following types: Ultra Account and Ultra Pro Wallet.
+Their names are automatically generated using a pattern `aa1aa2aa3aa4` and `1aa2aa3aa4aa` respectively.
+For more details see [this page](../../general/antelope-ultra/account-types.md).

 Ultra sponsors the RAM needed for an Ultra Account and Ultra Pro Wallet creation.

-## Ultra Account - Easy Blockchain Account
+## Ultra Account

-An Easy Blockchain Account is a special type of account mainly for average users.
+Ultra Accounts (formerly known as Easy Blockchain Account or EBA) is a special type of account mainly for average users.
+It provides recovery options and is managed by our Backend.

 ## Ultra Pro Wallet

-An Ultra Pro Wallet is a typical blockchain account controlled by private keys you must secure yourself.
+Ultra Pro Wallet (formerly known as non-EBA) is a typical blockchain account controlled by private keys you must secure yourself.
+In case you lose the keys - you lose the ownership of the account.
+This type of account allows full control and automation.

 ## Relevant actions